LispCookbook/cl-cookbook/data-structures.md

 _A list is also a sequence, so we can use the functions shown below._

-The list basic element is the cons sell.
+The list basic element is the cons cell.
 We build lists by assembling cons cells.

 ~~~lisp